neonlabsorg/neon-tutorials/foundry/README.md

 # Foundry Examples

-# Example deploying ERC20 to Neon Labs Devnet using Foundry
+# Example deploying ERC20 to Neon EVM Devnet using Foundry

 This directory contains all the files necessary to deploy simplest ERC20-like contract using Neon onto the Solana blockchain.